watson-developer-cloud/unity-sdk/README.md

 }
 ```
 ##### Training classifiers
 Train a new classifier by uploading image data.
-Two compressed zip files containing at least two positive exampel files or one positive and one negative example file.
+Two compressed zip files containing at least two positive example files or one positive and one negative example file.
 The prefix of the positive example file is used as the classname for the new classifier ("<Class Name>_positive_examples").
 Negative examples zip must be named "negative_examples".
-After a sucessful call, training the classifier takes a few minutes.
+After a successful call, training the classifier takes a few minutes.

 ```cs
 private VisualRecognition m_VisualRecognition = new VisualRecognition();